Thursday, February 28, 2013

 F. GENERALISE AND SIMPLIFY

-Once a function has been defined using the above process, it often becomes clear that it can be generalised and simplified.
-For example, the function products does not depend on the precise kind of numbers to which it is applied, so its type can be generalised from integers to any numeric type:
+Once a function has been defined using the above process, it often becomes clear that it can be generalized and simplified.
+For example, the function products does not depend on the precise kind of numbers to which it is applied, so its type can be generalized from integers to any numeric type:

 products :: Num a => [a] -> a -- Function signature.